cyrillcastro/bioe231-theclique/README.md

 Below is the link to our tree, open it and choose "Collapsed tree" view.

-The 2009 cluster is almost at the bottom right corner where there's a big triangle of collapsed branches:
+Note that the 2009 cluster is almost at the bottom right corner where there's a big triangle of collapsed branches.
+We have rearranged the nodes and settings to clearly show this here:
 <a href="https://mafft.cbrc.jp/alignment/server/spool/_phyloio.241206193929469.html">https://mafft.cbrc.jp/alignment/server/spool/_phyloio.241206193929469.html</a>

 This Newick tree file, which can also be found in our data folder, can be uploaded onto MsaView on JBrowse.